balcilar/gnn-matlang/README.md

 Each column can be obtained by mutag.py, enzymes.py, enzymes_contfeat.py, proteins.py and ptc.py respectively.
 Just GNNML3 result for 3rd column can also be obtained by tensorflow implementation by using enzymes_contfeats_gnnml3_tf.py

 ## Citation
-Please cite this paper if you use codes and/or datasets in your work,
+Please cite this paper if you find it usefull.

 	@inproceedings{
 	balcilar2021breaking,